huggingface/optimum-habana/README.md

 If you are not familiar with HPUs and would like to know more about them, we recommend you take a look at [our conceptual guide](https://huggingface.co/docs/optimum/habana/concept_guides/hpu).

-## Install library and get example scripts
+## Install the library and get example scripts

-### Option1: Use the latest stable release
+### Option 1: Use the latest stable release

 To install the latest stable release of this package
 >```bash